Magnificent Mission Weeks

 1. Get excited!

 I’m not talking about empty hype.
 Mission weeks are truly exciting because sharing the gospel is exciting!
 A week devoted to asking and answering questions in a friendly environment really does work.
-As students are challenged, welcomed and invited to share in the good news of Jesus, people really do become Christians!
+As students are challenged, welcomed and invited to share in the good news of Jesus, people really do come to believe that this could be good news for them too!
 Romans 10:13-15 says: ‘“Everyone who calls on the name of the Lord will be saved.”
 How, then, can they call on the one they have not believed in?
 And how can they believe in the one of whom they have not heard?
 And how can they hear without someone preaching to them?
 And how can anyone preach unless they are sent?
 As it is written: “How beautiful are the feet of those who bring good news!”’

 If you’re not excited yet, find someone who is and ask them to tell you why.
-Share stories and testimonies of God’s work in your university and encourage one another!
+Share stories and testimonies of God’s work in your lives and in your university and encourage one another!

 2. Get praying

 Mission weeks are about loving our friends with the best welcome, the best conversation-starters and the best answers to their questions that we can muster.
 But ultimately it’s not down to us, which is probably a good thing, because God loves our friends and our campus more than we ever could!
 Maybe you’d like to pair up and pray specifically for a few friends or housemates, team up with local churches to host a 24/7 prayer room or host a prayer and praise night as a CU.